GM Korea

-GM Korea Company (한국지엠주식회사) is the South Korean subsidiary of multinational corporation General Motors.
-GMK is also the third largest automobile manufacturer in South Korea.
-GM Korea's roots go back to the former Daewoo Motors vehicle brand which was split from its parent company, Daewoo Group, in 2002.
-It has three manufacturing facilities in South Korea.
-In addition, GM Korea provides region and brand-specific vehicle assembly kits for assembly by GM affiliates in the United States, Brazil, China, Colombia, Uzbekistan and Mexico.
-Exports to Australia and India ended when GM announced in February 2020 of withdrawing from all right-hand-drive markets worldwide.
+GM Korea Company (한국지엠주식회사) is the South Korean subsidiary of American multinational corporation General Motors and the third largest automobile manufacturer in South Korea.
+GM Korea's roots go back to the former Daewoo Motors vehicle brand, which was split from its parent company, Daewoo, in 2002.
+In addition to importing vehicles for sale into South Korea, the company also operates three manufacturing facilities producing vehicles for the domestic market and for export.

-In 2008, GM Korea built more than 1.9 million vehicles, including CKD products.
-It currently produces vehicles and kits for Chevrolet and Buick that are offered in more than 150 markets with right-hand-rule of road.
-It produced vehicles and kits for Holden in Australia until the brand's demise in 2020.
-GM Korea also has design, engineering, research & development facilities that are involved in development for various GM products, above all small-size cars.

 History

 Predecessors

 GM Korea's roots go back to the remnants of the Korean War and Shinjin Motors, which launched its business by rebuilding scrapped US military vehicles.
 Shinjin Motor was first established as National Motor in 1937 in Bupyeong-gu, Incheon, Japanese Korea.
 After changing its name to Saenara Motor in 1962, Saenara Motor was bought by Shinjin Industrial in 1965, which changed its name to Shinjin Motor after establishing a partnership with Toyota.
 After Toyota's withdrawal in 1972 (to keep doing business with China, which would not trade with companies who engaged in South Korea or Taiwan), Shinjin Motor changed its name to GM Korea (GMK) in 1972 with General Motors purchasing a 50% stake in the company from Toyota in 1972; however GMK was renamed again in 1976 to Saehan Motors.

 Korea Development Bank (KDB), the company's creditor, took over management in 1976 as the company found itself unable to cope with competition from Hyundai and Kia.
-After the Daewoo Group gained control in 1982, the name was changed once more to Daewoo Motor.
+After Daewoo gained control in 1982, the name was changed once more to Daewoo Motor.
 In the early 1990s the company started to expand heavily throughout the world.
 Until 1996 all Daewoo cars were based on GM-designed models.
-After the 1997 Asian financial crisis reached South Korea, Daewoo took over the troubled SUV manufacturer SsangYong in 1998, but ran into financial trouble and was forced to sell the company off in 2001 to GM affiliate SAIC Motor.
+After the 1997 Asian financial crisis reached South Korea, Daewoo took over the troubled SUV manufacturer SsangYong in 1998, but ran into financial trouble and was forced to sell the company off in 2001 to GM affiliate SAIC.